SSS Contribution Table 2025: Monthly Rate for Members

-The Social Security System (SSS) in the Philippines is a government program designed to provide social protection to Filipino workers and their beneficiaries.
+The Social Security System (SSS) in the Philippines continues to provide social protection for Filipino workers and their beneficiaries through regular updates to its contribution structure.

 The SSS Contribution Table is an essential resource for all members.